Fountain City, Wisconsin

 Fountain City is a small city bordering the Mississippi River in Buffalo County, Wisconsin, United States.
 The population was 806 at the 2020 census.
-Fountain City is also known for where Northwest Airlines Flight 421 crashed.

 History

 Fountain City was originally called Holmes' Landing, after Thomas A. Holmes, who settled there in 1839.
 Boats would stop at the landing to take on firewood, as well as water from springs not far from the river, leading to the name of Fountain City.

+Fountain City was near the crash site of Northwest Airlines Flight 421.

 Geography

 Fountain City is located at (44.124506, -91.709470), at the intersection of highways 35 and 95.

 According to the United States Census Bureau, the city has a total area of 5.57 sqmi, of which 4.29 sqmi are land and 1.28 sqmi are covered by water.

 The city is located on a bend in the Mississippi River, where the river flows right at the base of the bluffs on the east side of the valley.
 Because of this, at some points, the city is only two houses wide; one on each side of Wisconsin Highway 35.
 Eagle Creek and Waumandee Creek flow into Fountain City Bay northwest of the city limits.
 Eagle Creek flows around the base of Eagle Bluff, one of the tallest bluffs along the Mississippi.

 The steep bluffs are characteristic of the Driftless Area of Wisconsin, Minnesota, and Iowa, a region that was not smoothed over by glaciers like much of the rest of the Midwest, but rather deeply cut by runoff from the rapidly melting glaciers.